 On 24 August 2022 the Draft Guideline on Matters to be Considered Regarding the Processing of Genetic Data ("Genetic Data Draft Guideline") aims to regulate the analysis of genetic data for medical diagnosis and treatment, the treatment of prenatal or postnatal diseases, and the analysis of parental and descendant lineage.
 This data may be processed by hospitals and medical laboratories, or for commercial purposes, such as in the determination of paternity or to execute other legal processes.
-In addition to cases of medical necessity, genetic data processing may also be carried out for purposes such as in relation to nutrition or genetic predisposition to sports or other talents, depending on the request of data so on) who are data controllers by virtue of subject.
+In addition to cases of medical necessity, genetic data processing may also be carried out for purposes such as in relation to nutrition or genetic predisposition to sports or other talents, depending on the request of data subject.